I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 Problem 2: Leads Go Cold

-Many businesses collect emails but never nurture them properly.
+Many businesses collect emails but never nurture them properly, which leads to low conversion rates.

 Solution